tobiasbriones/blog/swe/design/ts/refactoring/drawing-a-tree-on-canvas-with-xy-coordinates/from-imperative-to-functional-_-typescript-fetch-promise/index.md

 ## Final Observations

-**The more you make a program better, the more functional it gets**, that's because **FP is the only/original programming paradigm there exists as per scientific concerns**, and all other paradigms are just cheap workarounds.
+**The more you make a program better, the more functional it gets**, that's because **FP is the original paradigm**, and all other paradigms are pragmatic alternatives.

-Notice we can go "pure functional" but not "pure imperative" or "pure OO" so the **workarounds** are clearly the alternative non-functional paradigms.

 Another good one I know a lot from experience is that **the more I refactor code to improve it the more domain-specific it gets**, and FP is clearly the natural way to go for DSLs.

-I used to be a huge fan of Java as an OO approach (still have my good reasons) but I got to understand those "clever" ways of programming are **just intellectual distractions**.
+I used to be quite aligned with Java as an OO approach (still have my good reasons about Java but no OO) but I came to understand those "clever" ways of programming are **just intellectual distractions**.

 So, my favorite phrase I use to teach others or tell my story is that the **simplest designs are the best** and FP is all about simplicity.

+Even if a functional program is a mess, it can **be factually refactored** as FP is algebra, but alternative paradigms can't.

 ## Leveraging FP as the Universal Approach It Is